 Scott holds an MBA in Management of Innovation & Technology from Portland State University and a BS in Marketing from Millikin University.
 Reach Scott on LinkedIn.

 “Our customers are building the impossible products of the future.
 Helping them deliver complex systems that change the world – that is what inspires everyone here at Jama.”

-Eric Winquist sets the strategic vision for Jama, a company he founded in 2007 after witnessing first-hand the common frustrations companies face in delivering complex, systems-driven products to market.
+Eric Winquist founded Jama in 2007 after witnessing first-hand the common frustrations companies face in delivering complex, systems-driven products to market.
 With more than 20 years experience in product development and entrepreneurship, he is passionate about reinventing product delivery in the enterprise.
 Eric’s interest and background in the psychology of work and motivation has informed many of the innovations in Jama’s collaboration software.
 Eric is frequently invited to present on the topics of entrepreneurship, innovation and business-process change.
-Reach him on his LinkedIn.
+Reach Eric on LinkedIn.

 Barry guides financial operations for Jama.
 With experience managing all functional areas within an enterprise, in addition to mergers and acquisitions, leveraged buyouts, investment capital raising, and IPO preparation, Barry helps steer the Jama vision to maximize shareholder value.
 Formerly President, CFO and COO at digital visual media licenser Corbis, Barry brings more than two decades of experience driving key strategic initiatives for startups and established organizations within the enterprise software, online services, digital media and systems engineering sectors.